 I love how versatile these snack bags are!
 I use them for packing all kinds of stuff, not just snacks.
 They’re also great for putting cutlery in, or items you are concerned might leak.

-Since there’s no refrigerator for kids lunches at school, this ice pack has been really handy for keeping things cold.
+Since there’s no refrigerator for kids lunches at school, these ice packs have been really handy for keeping things cold.

+If you or your child prefers to drink with a straw, these are great!
 We have 2 of these that we rotate through, and they’ve really stood up to daily use and abuse.
 The silicone straw really works well so that it doesn’t leak.
-I found that my daughter wasn’t quite ready for a water bottle with a twist off cap, so these have really worked well.
+It was great for when my daughter wasn’t quite ready for a water bottle with a twist off cap, so these have really worked well.

 Of course, a litterless lunch would not be complete without some labels on the containers and bags!
 It’s definitely an investment to get some of these supplies, so I put Mabel’s Labels on everything – and so far nothing has gone missing!
 Hallelujah!